ember-learn/guides-source/guides/release/components-update/conditional-content.md

 </h4>
 ```

-This the syntax for conditionals in an Ember template.
+This is the syntax for conditionals in an Ember template.
 The `#if` means that the
 part after the `{{#if ...}}` is nested inside of the conditional.
 Just like HTML
 tags continue until closed (`<div>` continues until `</div>`), the content
 nested inside an `#if` continues until `{{/if}}`.